 Good question.
 A lot of other students have asked similar questions about the GED test.
 Up until 2002, some states had different scoring requirements for passing the GED test, but now all states follow the same standardized scoring system.

 How is the GED test different in different states?

 I live pretty close to 4 different states in driving distance.
 Is the GED test different in different states?
 Can I take the GED test in any state?

 Each state has its own requirements for the GED test.
-Some states let you take the GED there, even if you don't live there, and some require that you live there.
+Some states let you take the GED test there, even if you don't live in that state, and some require that you live there.
 Go to the GED Academy state page for the states near you for specific information about GED transcripts, GED programs, testing fees, GED test eligibility, retesting, GED centers, testing accommodations, and more.

 - GED testing in Alabama